tiffany352/moxie-native/README.md

 - Relatively small footprint (4.8MB for a hello world app).
 - Declaratively specify UI instead of manually managing state.
 - Not based on immediate mode UI.
-- Targetted towards real world desktop applications.
+- Targeted towards real world desktop applications.
 - Styling system for specifying the appearance of elements.

 ## Future plans